 - Must be either a U.S. citizen, noncitizen national or permanent resident of the U.S.

-- Must be a second year Ph.D. student in one of the participating departments at Rensselaer: Architecture, Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology.
+- Must be a 1st or 2nd year student in the Ph.D. program in one of the participating of the participating departments at Rensselaer: Architecture, Biological Sciences, Biomedical Engineering, Chemical and Biological Engineering, and Chemistry and Chemical Biology.

 - Must have, or select an advisor that is a member of the Training Program faculty.